n3wt0n/BugGuardian.MVC/README.md

 Refer to the [BugGuardian project documentation](https://github.com/n3wt0n/BugGuardian/wiki/Home) to find examples about that.

-> **WARNING**: From Dec 9, 2019 onwards, Azure DevOps will not support "Alternate Credentials" anymore.
-Please be sure to use a "Personal Access Token" instead (more info: https://devblogs.microsoft.com/devops/azure-devops-will-no-longer-support-alternate-credentials-authentication/)
+> **WARNING**: From Dec 9, 2019 Azure DevOps does not support "Alternate Credentials" anymore.
+Please be sure to use a "Personal Access Token" instead (more info: https://devblogs.microsoft.com/devops/azure-devops-will-no-longer-support-alternate-credentials-authentication/))

 ### Support